astuder/lightroom-map-fix/README.md

 On Mac, the Lua files are directly accessible inside `Location.agmodule`:
 - Right-click `Location.agmodel` and select *Show Package Content*
 - Then navigate to `/Contents/Resources/`
-- Copy the files `LocationMapView.lua`, `AgReverseGeocodeService.lua` and `LocationDebugPanel` to the desired location for patching
+- Copy the files `LocationMapView.lua`, `AgReverseGeocodeService.lua` and `LocationDebugPanel.lua` to the desired location for patching

 ### 5. Patch Lua files